soccermatics/ModellingDynamicalSystems/course/source/gallery/lesson3/plot_discrete1D.rst

 Sensitivity to initial conditions
 ---------------------------------

-In Richard chocolate cake story we
+For the case where :math:`b=3.9` lets look what happens as we iterate the map.

 ..
-GENERATED FROM PYTHON SOURCE LINES 170-180
+GENERATED FROM PYTHON SOURCE LINES 170-179

 .. code-block:: default

     n=7